 Mustangs are an integral part of American history and known mostly for their part in the iconic west.
 Horses were originally brought to American by the Spanish in the 16th century.
 As the human population in America increased, so did the horse population.

 When lands are abundant and you need horses to run your day to day life, raising them becomes very important.
 Feeding large numbers of horses is not easy though.
 Farmers would, understandably, turn their breeding horses loose on the range to forage on natural grasses.
+There they could feed on naturally available forage, something I detail for you in a post about wild horse diet.
 When new mounts were needed, they simply went out and rounded up the horses.

 Mustang Horse Characteristics

 The ranchers would select the horses they needed and turn breeding stock back out.
 It was commonplace to turn loose stallions with the qualities you wanted to ensure the foals were useful.
 Farmers would turn out draft horses so the foals would be larger boned to work the field.
 The Calvary would turn out Thoroughbreds to get a lighter horse with more stamina and ranchers would turn out stock type horses to get excellent ranch horses.

 As time went on horse bands began to mix and adapt.
 Because the horses bred unchecked in the wild, more foals were born than ranchers needed.
 Eventually, machines replaced horses over many years and ranchers stopped rounding up their excess breeding stock.
 These horses became the modern-day mustang.

 Some mustang herds are known for being small, some for being larger, some for being drafty and some for being very Spanish in type.
 Whatever you are looking for in a horse you can probably find it in a